erik18xk/chat-client-challenge/README.md

 This is a demo client for show my understanding of react and some architectural decision.
-For this purpose I needed to jump right away into the development without caring to much about init configuration.
+For this purpose I needed to jump straight away into the development without caring to much about init configuration.
 This is why I've decided to use Create React App.